-John McEnroe is worthy of having his own film - some have said it is too uncritical, but for this reviewer, Patti Smyth seems to have the full measure of his ever interesting, artistic personality.
+John McEnroe is worthy of having his own film - some have said it is too uncritical, but for this reviewer, Patti Smyth and director Douglas, seem to have the full measure of the depth of his ever interesting, artistic personality.

 It is currently playing only in cinemas.

 Name of film: Worth Director: Sara Collegeland Year: 2020

 Review Keaton, plays Ken Feinberg, a Jewish lawyer who willingly takes on the task of deciding how to fairly compensate those who lost relatives in 9/11- whether some should be awarded more or less, depending on a mass of variable factors.

 His initial clumsy approach immediately alienates - he faces anti semitism, accusations of being a 'numbers cruncher' - incapable of humanity – he finds himself the object of irrational hate.